Eco-Flow/synteny/README.md

 Then login in to Github, which will open up an environment to run the code, using the same command listed above (nextflow...).

-The example run is below (using two public genomes):
+The example run is below (using three public Drosophila genomes):

 `nextflow run main.nf -profile docker -bg -resume --input data/Example.csv`

 # Run locally